Embedding in Recommender Systems: A Survey: Sequential Data Embedding

 Following the general pipeline of CL, the CL for sequences first generates different views of each sequence by the augmentation methods mentioned above.
 Then train the recommendation model with contrastive loss (e.g., SimCLR~\cite{chen2020simCLR}). {CL4SRec}~\cite{xie2022CL4Rec} deals with the sequential recommendation task.
 It adopts three augmentation methods: item cropping, masking, and reordering.
 Given a minibatch of $N$ users, it generate 2$N$ augmented sequences $\{S_{u_{1}}^{a_{i}}, S_{u_{1}}^{a_{j}}, S_{u_{2}}^{a_{i}}, S_{u_{2}}^{a_{j}}, \ldots, S_{u_{N}}^{a_{i}}, S_{u_{N}}^{a_{j}}\}$, where $S_{u_{n}}^{a_{i}}$ denotes the sequence interacted by user $u_{n}$ augmented by the augmentation method $a_{i}$ (e.g., item cropping).
 Then, for each user $u_{i}$, it regards $\left(S_{u_{i}}^{a_{i}}, S_{u_i}^{a_{j}}\right)$ as the positive pair, and other $2(N-1)$ elements as negative samples.
-In addition, it applies the transformer encoder to compute the sequence embeddings.
-Eventually, the softmax cross entropy loss is used to discriminate the positive pairs from the negative ones. {Similar to CL4SRec, {CoSeRec} \cite{liu2021CoSeRec} uses item substitution and insertion for data augmentation, while {ContraRec} \cite{wang2022ContraRec} defines positive pairs from both the same sequence and different sequences with the same target item.}
+Additionally, it utilizes the transformer encoder to compute the sequence embeddings.
+Eventually, the softmax cross-entropy loss is used to distinguish the positive pairs from the negative ones. {Similar to CL4SRec, {CoSeRec} \cite{liu2021CoSeRec} uses item substitution and insertion for data augmentation, while {ContraRec} \cite{wang2022ContraRec} defines positive pairs from both the same sequence and different sequences with the same target item.}

 {Contrastive methods utilize the CL loss with augmented data to enhance embeddings by capturing latent patterns.
 However, selecting augmentation techniques is difficult, as there's no fixed rule for their choice.
-This makes it necessary for researchers to choose data augmentation strategies carefully. }
+This makes it necessary for researchers to choose data augmentation strategies carefully.
+While contrastive methods effectively capture invariant patterns through augmentation, they face challenges in selecting appropriate transformation strategies.
+This limitation has led researchers to explore complementary approaches, particularly generative methods that learn through reconstruction rather than discrimination. }